We are heading into the 4th game of the season with a record of 3 – 0! WHAT????

 (Adapted from oursaltykitchen.com)

-2 lb boneless skinless chicken breast patted dry and diced into 2″ pieces
+2 lb boneless skinless chicken breast, diced into 2″ pieces

-½ cup cornstarch or arrowroot powder for paleo
+½ cup cornstarch or arrowroot powder for gluten free

 2 tsp salt